APPELLEE’S STATEMENT OF THE ISSUES

 C. Williams Suffered Substantial Compensatory Damages

-Since the verdict form did not contain any breakdown of the award of compensatory damages, Appellant speculates when it suggests the award can be specifically delineated.
-Appellant’s breakdown of the jury award at page 11 of its Brief is incorrect.
-While Williams’s counsel suggested that the jury award Williams $78,272 in lost wages through the time of trial, DE:202, 556 – 557, there was nothing stopping the jury from awarding more in lost wages given that Williams continues to earn less than he would have earned at Rent-A-Center.
+Since the verdict form did not contain any breakdown of the award of compensatory damages, the Appellant speculates when it suggests the award can be precisely delineated.
+The Appellant’s breakdown of the jury award on page 11 of its Brief is incorrect.
+While Williams’s counsel indicated that the jury award Williams $78,272 in lost wages through the time of trial, DE:202, 556 – 557, nothing was stopping the jury from awarding more in lost wages given that Williams continues to earn less than he would have made at Rent-A-Center.
 Regardless, Williams suffered both substantial economic distress and reputational damages.

 1. Williams Suffered Substantial Emotional Distress Damages

 Williams and his mother testified that losing the Rent-A-Center and Winn-Dixie positions left Williams feeling “horrible,” wondering whether he would ever get a job, and caused headaches, loss of appetite, and insomnia.
 DE:200, 147-54, 241-44.
 Williams also testified that, although he obtained the 911-dispatcher position due to his father’s good reputation, other employers such a Rent-A-Center blindly trusted the Appellant report’s accuracy.
 DE:200, 150.
 Williams also suffered physical harm including loss of appetite, headaches he medicated, and insomnia.
 DE:200, 154; DE:201, 244.
 His mother also testified that Williams lost his appetite and had difficulty sleeping.
 DE:201, 244.
 As recognized by the District Court, those harms, over time, can lead to serious physical and mental illness.
 DE:217, 47.